SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor.md

 Please record your OSG project ID in your submit file.
   Example:  +ProjectName = "OSG-CO1234567"

-Based on your username, here is a list of projects you might have access to:
-ConnectTrain
-OSG-Staff
 To see the projects you belong to, you can use the command osgconnect_show_projects:

 Example